Ajmaljalal/apex-tech-academy/Gen_AI_Engineering_Curiculum_7_months.md

 ## Prerequisites Update
 - **No programming experience required**
 - Commitment to 6+ hours per week of study and practice
-- Access to a computer capable of running Python development tools
+- Access to a computer capable of running JavaScript development tools
 - Willingness to engage with AI tools and emerging technologies